 When a person understands paradigms and worldviews they are able to create sub paradigms and sub worldviews which trap people who have less understanding of how science works across different paradigms and worldviews.
 For example L Ron Hubbard created 'Scientology' by taking factual elements from a common worldview and narrowing its scope so that people could create their own bubble within the new contracted worldview.
 In very local terms 'contracting' systems are 'accurate' but they are meant to benefit the individual who created them short term, not necessarily his or her followers/victims long term.

-In the other direction, a person can look at analytical psychology vs 'modern psychiatry'.
-Jung provided basic facts along with his own notion of how those facts could be interpreted, allowing anybody to pick and choose what suited them.
+In the other direction, a person can look, for example, at analytical psychology vs 'modern psychiatry'.
+Jung provided basic facts along with his own notion of how those facts could be interpreted, allowing anybody to pick and choose what suited them, and determine if it worked.
 Within a very broad range of humans, his observations are a starting point, not a dogma.
-Modern psychiatry though is designed to create a hierarchy in which a specific worldview can be enforced with no benefit to those on the wrong side of the equation, a variant of scientology, or vice versa.
+Modern psychiatry though is designed to create a hierarchy in which a specific worldview can be enforced by a power group with no benefit to those on the wrong side of the equation, a variant of scientology, or vice versa.

 As a general rule dogma and hierarchy indicate a contracting system.

 In an expanding system a person is their own expert and they live or die by what they learn.
 This may confuse people who associate industrial variables like 'iq' or 'schooling' with the ability to learn.
 In fact, as Jung pointed out, there are many types of intelligence and ultimately it is zero sum.
 A strawberry plant is as smart as Einstein in its domain or worldview, and any individual likewise in their own worldview.
 A person, or a strawberry plant, can only be stupid by investing in somebody else's worldview.

 An example of a contracting medical system is 'German New Medicine'.